Porter-Gaud/pgctf20-problems/Recon/Charles_Truluck/README.md

 ## Solution
 The goal of the problem is to simply look for Charles Truluck's Gist profile on Github.
 You can find a seemingly innocent "ioutil.go" file; however, if you look at the file revisions, you find, "gistfile1.txt"

+Using a leaks finder can help you, because it has a private key as well.

 ## Flag
 `stupid_bug_bounty`